Aster to Daylily (Chapbook by Jay Besemer, April 2014)

-City Containers (Chapbook by Sophie Grimes, forthcoming, June 2013)
+City Containers (Chapbook by Sophie Grimes, June 2013)

 & Parts (Chapbook, April 2013)

-& Parts, written by Amelia Bentley, uses dislocation’s techniques to construct a record of dismemberment and erasure in both its salvific and violent capacities.
+& Parts, written by an anonymous poet, uses dislocation’s techniques to construct a record of dismemberment and erasure in both its salvific and violent capacities.
 In five poems, & Parts make itself a liminal space in which “we all remember our lost organs / and use them blasphemously.”
 The chapbook is hand-printed on a Vandercook Universal I press.
 Design and printing by Liana Katz.
 It is 6 X 8 inches and appears in a limited edition of 100 copies.
 Purchase here/$10.

 Our Blood Is Singing (Chapbook, September 2012)